ajiwo/ratelimit/README.md

 # Rate Limiting Library

-This is a Go library that implements rate limiting functionality with multiple algorithms and storage backends, including high-level multi-tier rate limiting support.
+This is a Go library that implements rate limiting functionality with multiple algorithms and storage backends, including support for single and dual strategy configurations.

 ## Features